 We simply don't teach enough about this area of our practice; in fact, many of us get very little information at all in our primary training.
 Consider that we practice medlegal concepts on every call we go on, even if we don't transport a patient!
 Doesn't it make sense that we have a clear understanding of our duties and obligations to not only our patients, but ourselves?

 I presented information on documentation practices.
 Again, I thought it was going to be a challenge to present dry material in front of a group of very seasoned EMS professionals — boy was I wrong!
 Based on the volume of questions and comments, it was clear to me that people were concerned about their documentation abilities, and that they were motivated to do a good enough job that, if they were summoned to trial as a witness or defendant, would provide them a clear "memory" of an incident that may have occurred many months or years earlier.

-Here are a few tips that we discussed:
+Here are a few top tips for better patient care documentation: